ektagarg/groceries-whatsapp-bot/README.md

-# Whatsapp BOT helps you prepare your cart
+# Whatsapp BOT to help you prepare your cart
 ### Create using Twilio